Low-Tracking Home: Mats, High-Sided Boxes, and Paw Care for Cleaner Floors

 • Orientation: face the low entry toward a wall or mat, not toward the room’s main walkway.

 • Covered boxes: they reduce fling but can trap odor.
-If you use one, add vents and scoop more often—odor playbook here: Odor Control.
+If you use one, add vents and scoop more often — odor playbook: Odor Control.

-• Senior or mobility needs: offer at least one low-entry box; ergonomic setup in Senior & Mobility-Friendly Setup.
+• Senior or mobility needs: offer at least one low-entry box; ergonomic setup: Senior & Mobility-Friendly Setup.

 4) Pick the litter that sheds less

 Tracking is part grain size, part dust, part electrostatic cling.
-Fine clumping litters clump beautifully but can travel farther on long paw fur; coarse grains track less but may not clump as tight.
-Match to your floors and cats:
+Fine clumping litters clump beautifully but can travel farther on long paw fur; coarser grains track less but may not clump as tight.
+Match to your floors and your cat’s preferences.

 • For smooth floors (tile, laminate): choose low-dust, medium-fine clumping to balance clump quality and friction.
-Keep depth at 7–8 cm; details in Odor Control.
+Keep depth around 7–8 cm.
+More on depth and airflow in Odor Control.

-• Material choice: practical comparison with pros/cons in Silica vs Clumping vs Plant-Based and the larger map in Ultimate Cat Litter Guide 2025.
+• Material choice: see Silica vs Clumping vs Plant-Based and the broader map: Ultimate Cat Litter Guide 2025.

 5) Paw care in 3 minutes: trims, wipes, habits